If you are experiencing a life-threatening emergency, dial 911.

 All students, regardless of age, with chronic medical conditions (e.g., allergies, seizures, diabetes, high blood pressure) are recommended to have a medical history on file with UHS that documents any pertinent information and medical examinations related to any physical/mental disability and or significant medical conditions which could impact their academic performance or medical care in an emergency.

-By DC Immunization Law 3-20, it is mandatory for all students 26 and under enrolled for classes at the University to be fully immunized.
-These students must show proof of immunization against diphtheria, tetanus, measles, mumps, rubella, hepatitis B, and varicella (chicken pox).
+By DC Immunization Law and the University, it is mandatory for all students enrolled for classes at the University and Community College to be immunized prior to starting classes.
+Students must show proof of immunization against diphtheria, tetanus, measles, mumps, rubella, hepatitis B, and varicella (chicken pox), and meningitis.
 Students under the age of 18 must also show proof for polio immunization.
-Once you receive your letter of acceptance from the University, you should obtain your immunization records from your previous school and/or primary care provider then present it to UHS (not the Office of Admissions) on or before the day you come to register for classes.
-Nursing students preparing for clinical rotations are required to show proof of immunization regardless of age.
+Once you receive your letter of acceptance from the University, you should obtain your immunization records from your previous school, primary care provide, military or local health department then present it to UHS (not the Office of Admissions) on or before the day you come to register for classes.
+Health professions students preparing for clinical rotations are required to show proof of immunization and free of other specific communicable diseases.

-Students in the healthcare professions and athletics programs are required to submit proof of a recent physical examination and documentation of required laboratory testing.
+Students in the healthcare professions and athletics programs are required to submit proof of a recent physical examination and documentation of required laboratory testing per program’s specific requirements.
+Please check with the program directly to learn the requirements.

 For more details on immunization requirements click here.
 Medical history and examination forms with the relevant details are available at UHS.